softarc-consulting/sheriff/docs/docs/dependency-rules.md

 ---

 ## Introduction

-Dependency rules determine which modules can access other modules.
+Dependency rules determine which modules can access each other.
 Since managing dependencies on a per-module basis doesn't scale well, Sheriff utilizes tags to group modules together.
 Dependency rules are then defined based on these tags.

 Each tag specifies a list of other tags it can access.
 To maintain clarity, it’s best practice to categorize tags into two groups: one for defining the module's domain/scope and another for defining the module's type.

 For instance, if an application includes a customer domain and a holiday domain, these would define the domain tags.

-Within a domain, you might have different modules distinguished by type tags.
+A domain has different modules distinguished by type tags.
 For example, one module might contain smart components, another might have dumb components, and another might handle logic.

 Domain tags could be `domain:customer` and `domain:holiday`.
 Type tags could be `type:feature` (for smart components), `type:ui` (for dumb components), or `type:data` (for logic).

-Each module should have both a domain tag and a type tag.
-For example, a module containing smart components for customers would be tagged with `domain:customer` and `type:feature`.
-A module in the same domain but containing UI components would be tagged with `domain:customer` and `type:ui`.
+In this case, each module has both a domain tag and a type tag.
+For example, a module containing smart components for customers would have `domain:customer` and `type:feature`.
+A module in the same domain but containing UI components would have `domain:customer` and `type:ui`.

 Dependency rules specify that a module tagged with `domain:customer` can only access modules with the same domain tag.
 Additionally, a module tagged with `type:feature` can access modules tagged with `type:ui` and `type:data`.